yue-wang-biomath/MetaTX/README.md

 ```

-Then probabilities of a particular feature being located on different isoforms (the last column) can be returned.
+The probabilities of a particular feature being located on different isoforms (the last column) can be returned.

 ```
       index_trans index_methyl seqnames methyl_pos strand trans_ID isoform_prob